Salient Issue

 Overall, Fairtrade producers flag climate change as the biggest risk they face.

-Fairtrade seeks to support farmers, workers and their organisations build resilience and adapt to climate change.
-In our climate-related training and capacity building work, we explore how farmers can adapt agricultural methods to the changing climate.
-Demonstration plots are used to test different ways of pruning, fertilising, irrigating and gaining shade and provide visible evidence of how farmers can improve their practices.
+In our climate-related training and capacity-building work, we explore how farmers can adapt agricultural methods to the changing climate.
+Demonstration plots are used to test different ways of pruning, fertilising, irrigating and gaining shade, providing visible evidence of how farmers can improve their practices.

-5: Remediation refers to the process of counteracting or fixing a human rights violation through measures that can include apologies, restitution, rehabilitation, financial or non-financial compensation, and punitive sanctions, as well as preventing the repetition or further cases of harm (UNGP Interpretive Guide, p.
+3: Remediation refers to the process of counteracting or fixing a human rights violation through measures that can include apologies, restitution, rehabilitation, financial or non-financial compensation, and punitive sanctions, as well as preventing the repetition or further cases of harm (UNGP Interpretive Guide, p.
 12).

 icon-climate-blue2-banner.png